74th/vscode-vim/README.md

 }
 ```

-If you want a more vim flavor, you can use `vim.inNormalMode`, `vim.inInsertMode` and `vim.inVisualMode` to your keyboard shortcuts.
+If you would like more vim flavor, you can use `vim.inNormalMode`, `vim.inInsertMode` and `vim.inVisualMode` to your keyboard shortcuts.
 For example,

 ```
 // in insert mode